 This user has not added any information to their profile yet.

-Marina Vicanović has a master degree in psychology, obtained in Faculty of Philosophy, University of Novi Sad.
+Marina Vicanović has a master degree in psychology, obtained in Faculty of Philosophy, University of Novi Sad, and PhD in Culture studies, obtained in Faculty of Philology, University of Belgrade.
 She owns a Serbian certificate in psychotherapy in transactional analysis, issued by TA Centar and Sebian Union of Associations for Psychotherapy.

 Marina has fifteen years of experience in working with adults, adolescents, children and their parents; and she has worked with a wide variety of clients’ issues so far: different life crises, traumatic events, anxiety and depression, conflicts and assertive communication, bullying, self destructive behaviours and self-harming, borderline personality, unusual experiences (e. g. hearing voices) etc.